Intermittent fasting – questions & answers

 I keep on experimenting different combinations of fasting and LCHF diet.
 I have easy to overeat especially after fasting.
 Is it dangerous to break the fast with a large meal immediately.
 I am so hungry when I start eating so it easily becomes too much food in the stomach.
 Get hurt and diarrhea.
 Can it be unhealthy to the stomach in the long term to go between en empty and a full stomach ?

 I don’t believe it dangerous, but it sure is uncomfortable.
 That is generally why it is easier to plan a small ‘break fast’ meal.
 A handful of nuts, a small salad and then give yourself at least half and hour to digest.

 Intermittent fasting and type 2 diabetes

-If you are taking blood sugar medications, then you must be very careful to avoid low sugars (hypoglycemia).
+If you are taking blood sugar medications, then you must be very careful to avoid low sugars (hypoglycemia) and work with your doctor.
 Otherwise, your body should be able to manufacture new glucose during fasting, although in rare cases, some people still develop hypoglycemia.